Dairy-Free Swedish Meatballs are perfect with pasta or creamy mashed potatoes. The ultimate comfort food for weeknight dinners!

 - Fresh chopped parsley for topping

 - To make baked meatballs, start by mixing everything together in a large bowl.
 Roll the seasoned meat into small round balls and place onto a prepared baking sheet.
-Bake for 15-20 minutes or until cooked through.
+Bake at 400F for 15-20 minutes or until cooked through.
 Once browned, remove from oven and set aside.

 - To make the swedish meatball gravy, add all ingredients (except the cornstarch and fresh parsley) to a skillet or saucepan, then bring to a boil.
 Reduce heat to a simmer and whisk in cornstarch.
 Let simmer for a few minutes, stirring constantly, until the gravy is thick and creamy.To thin the sauce out, add dairy-free milk or water a tablespoon at a time until desired consistency is reached.